On gradual-impulse control of continuous-time Markov decision processes with exponential utility

-Thus an intervention is an element of $\textbf{Y}.$ Its interpretation is as follows.
+Now we give the following definition. {\begin{definition} An intervention is an element of $\textbf{Y}.$ \end{definition} In other words, $\textbf{Y}$ defined above is the space of all interventions.
+It will be the mark space of the marked point process $\{(T_n,Y_n)\}$ introduced in the next subsection.}

+{With the notations introduced above, we now reiterate, more rigorously compared to the one in the beginning of this subsection, the interpretation of an intervention as follows}.
 Given the current state $x\in \textbf{X}$, if the controller decides to use $\Delta$, then it means, no more impulse is used at this moment, and the intervention DTMDP is absorbed at $\Delta$; if the controller decides to use an impulse $b\in\textbf{A}^I$, then the post-impulse state follows the distribution $Q(dy|x,b)$.
 At the next post-impulse state $y$, if $y=\Delta,$ then the only decision is $\Delta;$ if $y\ne \Delta,$ then the controller either decides to use no impulse, leading to the next post-impulse state $\Delta$, or to use impulse $b'$, leading to the next post-impulse state, which follows the distribution given by $Q(\cdot|y,b')$, and so on.
 In other words, an intervention consists of a state and a finite or countable sequence of pairs of impulsive actions and the associated post-impulse states.
-In particular, no impulse is applied in an intervention if it belongs to $\mathbf{Y}_{0}$.
-Let be the set of interventions, where some impulses are applied.
+In particular, no impulse is applied in an intervention if the intervention belongs to $\mathbf{Y}_{0}$, {see Figure \ref{Japanfig:01} and its caption for an example.} Let be the set of interventions, where some impulses are applied.